/ For renderers & plasterers · 9-minute read

 Review automation

-SMS template + workflow that asks for a Google review 3 days after every project sign-off.
+Workflow that asks for a Google review after every project sign-off.
+ACL-compliant parallel-path.
+Photo reviews prioritised, because Google rewards them with ~35% more visibility.
 1–2 reviews per week target.

 FAQ + comparison content